cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-Disturb-Event-Detailed-Lesson.md

    <a href="https://theoldtopographer.files.wordpress.com/2014/06/sokkisha-13.jpg?w=584&h=444">
    <img src="https://theoldtopographer.files.wordpress.com/2014/06/sokkisha-13.jpg?w=584&h=444"></a>
    <figcaption>A Sokkisha MS-16 stereoscope and the overlapping imaged used to
    create 3-D visuals from a aerial photo.
-Source: <a href="https://oldtopographer.net/2014/07/" target="_blank"> Brian Haren</a> NOTE permission to use photo is pending.
+Source: <a href="https://oldtopographer.net/2014/07/" target="_blank"> Brian Haren</a> **NOTE permission to use photo has been requested**.
     </figcaption>
 </figure>

 However, this relies on specialized equipment and is challenging to automate.

 #### 5. LiDAR
 A newer technology is Light Detection and Ranging (LiDAR or lidar).
 Watch this video to see how LiDAR works.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EYbhNSUnIdU" frameborder="0" allowfullscreen></iframe>